GoogleChrome/web.dev/src/site/content/en/learn/css/color/index.md

 [many options](https://www.w3.org/wiki/CSS/Properties/color/keywords#System_Colors).

-All color keywords are case-insensitive, however you will often see system colors with capitalization in order to differentiate them from standard color keywords.
+All color keywords are case-insensitive, however you will often see system colors with capitalization to differentiate them from standard color keywords.
 {% endAside %}

 ## Where to use color in CSS rules